Azure/azure-rest-api-specs/specification/videoanalyzer/resource-manager/readme.java.md

 output-folder: $(azure-libraries-for-java-folder)/azure-mgmt-videoanalyzer

 service-name: Video Analyzer
-description: 'Azure Video Analyzer (AVA) provides a platform for you to build intelligent video applications that span the edge and the cloud.'
+description: 'Azure Video Analyzer provides a platform for you to build intelligent video applications that span the edge and the cloud.'
 ```

 ### Java multi-api